Mexican Grass Tree: Spectacular Accent Plant

 Mexican grass tree is so striking, you’ll know it when you see one, but if you’re looking at pictures, you can see how it could be confused with other Dasylirions or beaked yucca.

 There is another plant, Nolina parviflora, that also goes by the same common name.
-It is a similar-looking plant in many ways, but has thicker leaves and is rarely offered as a landscape plant.
+It’s a similar-looking plant in many ways, but has thicker leaves and is rarely sold as a landscape plant.

 Plant Lover Facts

-Dasylirion is a genus of plants in the asparagus family, all native to Mexico, with a few extending into the southwestern United States.
+Dasylirion is a genus of plants in the asparagus family (Asparagaceae), all native to Mexico, with a few extending into the southwestern United States — Arizona, New Mexico, and Texas.

 The rather lyrical name comes from the Greek words ‘dasys’, meaning “shaggy” and ‘lirion’ meaning “lily”.